nickseewald/website/content/authors/gerety/_index.md

 # Username (this should match the folder name)
 authors:
-- admin
+- gerety

 # Is this the primary user of the site?
-superuser: true
+superuser: false

-highlight_name: true
+highlight_name: false

 # Role/position
-role: Assistant Professor<br />Department of Biostatistics, Epidemiology, and Informatics
+role: PhD Student<br />Department of Biostatistics, Epidemiology, and Informatics

 # Organizations/Affiliations
 organizations: